G-Y4XGBEXXKH

 “Where is my court?” she demanded.
 Only silence bowed.

-The Queen’s eyes burned.
-“Press the Ctrl-Alt-Del button?”
+The Queen’s eyes flashed.
+“Press the Ctrl–Alt–Del button.”

-The White Rabbit, with the same waistcoat and pocket watch, pretended he understood it all.
+The White Rabbit — still in his waistcoat and pocket watch — pretended he understood it all.

 Friday, August 22, 2025